 - Fresh Raspberry Lemon Tart Bars

-Questions you might have about making Chocolate Lasagna with Shortbread Crust:
+Frequently Asked Questions about How to Make Chocolate Lasagna with Shortbread Crust

-This recipe is made in a 9×13 pan so depending on how big you want the pieces to be in can serve anywhere from 12-20 people.
+This recipe is made in a 9×13 pan.
+So depending on how big you want the pieces to be cut, it can serve anywhere from 12-20 people.
 I generally cut it in a 4×4 or 4×5 grid.

 Can I leave the nuts out of the crust?

 Yes, you can definitely leave the nuts out of the crust.
 I like the flavor that the pecans give the crust, but if you are nut adverse or if there are allergies, leaving them out will not make a huge difference in the overall flavor of the dessert.